sbirdsill/PowerShell-PC-Inventory/README.md

 # Potential Q&A's
 ### What if I have more than two GPUs or more than three monitors?
-The script can easily be modifed to accomodate this.
+The script can easily be modified to accommodate this.

 For example, if you have three GPUs, simply modify that part of the script to contain the following: